Web Developer vs Software Developer Things you Need to Know

 Conclusion

-The distinction between "web developer" and "software developer" has blurred almost completely.
+For most application-development roles, the distinction between "web developer" and "software developer" has blurred substantially.
 What matters is your specialization (which domain you focus on), your depth (how much expertise you have), and your breadth (how much you understand about adjacent areas).
+Specialized domains like systems, embedded, kernel, and game development still call for distinct expertise and remain meaningfully separate from web work.

 If you're starting your developer journey, learn the domain you're passionate about but plan to broaden your skills.
 The most valuable developers in 2026 are those who can communicate across domains, understand how their work affects other systems, and can make trade-offs across the stack.